Autism-Europe: Activities

 Autism-Europe operates as an umbrella organisation, bringing together 80 member autism organisations in 34 European countries, including 26 European Union Member States.
-It works at raising public awareness and influencing European decision-makers on issues relating to the rights of people with autism and other disabilities.
+It works at raising public awareness and influencing European decision-makers on issues relating to the rights of autistic and other disabled people.

 Autism-Europe has established a structured dialogue with the European Institutions and is also active with the World Health Organization and the United Nations.
 It also participates as a non-governmental organisation in the Council of Europe.

-Autism-Europe's main activities revolve around its advocacy work at the EU and national level, awareness-raising campaigns, and dissemination of information.
+Autism-Europe's main activities revolve around its advocacy work at the European Union and national level, awareness-raising campaigns, and dissemination of information.
 Its main publication is its biannual LINK magazine, which presents news on the subject of autism and member activity.
 Autism-Europe also publishes research publications to support its advocacy activities, which have recently focused on education, employment and ageing.
 Every three years, Autism-Europe organize an international congress dedicated to sharing knowledge regarding advances in the field of autism.